Certificates & Minors

 In applying for the Media Production minor you are affirming your understanding that:

-• you will likely have to take a required class (IMP2) during the summer;
+• You will likely have to take a required class (IMP2) during the summer;

-• your admission to advanced production classes is likely to be restricted to summer sessions;
+• Your admission to advanced production classes is likely to be restricted to summer sessions;

-• you are required to have a laptop for the Media Production classes.
+• You are required to have a laptop for the Media Production classes.

 Application Process